raoul2000/js-playground/docker-memo.md

 So we have a winner : port 32769 !

+We gave a name to this running image and later use, using that name, we will be able to start it again:

+	docker start test_sshd

 ## connect

 Using your favorite SSH client, connect to your container :